RESEARCH STARTER

 Overview

 One of the most publicized aspects of the FA movement has been its contentious struggle with the airline industry regarding policies that charge obese travelers for an additional seat if they cannot fit into a standard seat.
-This issue has resulted in negative publicity for Southwest Airlines, which has been particularly aggressive in its enforcement of requiring "customers of size" (the company’s official term for overweight passengers) to either purchase additional seating (with the option to receive a refund for the cost of a second or third seat after the flight) or face removal from the flight if the flight is overbooked.
+This issue has resulted in negative publicity for Southwest Airlines, which has been particularly aggressive in its enforcement of requiring "customers of size" (the company’s official term for overweight passengers) to either purchase additional seating (with the option to request a refund for the cost of a second or third seat after the flight) or face removal from the flight if the flight is overbooked.
 Southwest Airlines has said that its policy is in place to prevent customers of size from encroaching on the space of other travelers.
 One highly publicized example of this policy occurred in April 2013, when a Southwest employee demanded that a 340-pound passenger on board a flight from Chicago to Denver remove himself from the plane; although the man was later allowed to fly, the flight was delayed by thirty minutes.
 Actor and movie director Kevin Smith, who also weighs more than 300 pounds, was kicked off a Southwest flight from Oakland to Burbank, California, in May 2011.
 Southwest Airlines eventually apologized for the incident, but only after Smith described his experience on social media and his fans expressed their disapproval of Southwest’s policy.
 NAAFA has expressed its disagreement with Southwest’s "customer of size" policy, along with similar policies implemented by other airlines, since 2002.
 Southwest has defended its policy, saying, "If a customer cannot comfortably lower the armrest and infringes on a portion of another seat, a customer seated adjacent would be very uncomfortable and a timely exit from the aircraft in the event of an emergency might be compromised if we allow a cramped, restricted seating arrangement."

 In the spring of 2016, Sports Illustrated found itself thrust into the midst of debates over the FA movement when it released its annual swimsuit issue that featured a cover image of plus-sized bikini and lingerie model Ashley Graham.
 While the inclusion of Graham, a size-16 model, was praised by many who saw the move as an important step toward acknowledging a wider variety of body sizes and shapes, others criticized Sports Illustrated for glorifying an overweight model and serving to legitimize unhealthy body types in society.
 Former supermodel Cheryl Tiegs was particularly critical of the magazine’s photo shoot of Graham.
 Graham had previously faced similar criticism and opposition when she appeared in a lingerie commercial for the plus-sized clothing retailer Lane Bryant in 2010.